 Figure 33 shows a typical configuration for the use of lubricants in the MP Template.
-In the example, an engineering estimate has been used to estimate the annual usage of lubricating oils that were subject to high enough temperatures for combustion to occur.
+In the example, an engineering estimate has been used to estimate the annual usage of lubricating oils that were subject to high enough temperatures for oxidation to occur.
 The estimate is derived from the amount of lubricants dispatched from the store which is recorded during a three-month period.
-Grease is not used for any application that would result in combustion of the grease.
 The IPCC default oxidation fraction of 20% for lubricating oils is used.